 Your Integrative Health Brand and Platform: Invest or Fail

 Whether you mainly trade on your personal brand or lead an organization, sustainable success is wholly dependent on relationships.
-It’s based on your reputation in the market, and how you make people feel.
+It’s based on your reputation in the market, how your brand is differentiated, and how you make people feel.

 Your processes, sales-savvy, or technological prowess alone will not guarantee your success; if you solely rely on tools and process, your empty enterprise will ultimately fail.